apache/pinot/docs/tableconfig_schema.rst

 Tenants Section
 ~~~~~~~~~~~~~~~

-The ``tenants`` section has two config fields in it.
+The ``tenants`` section has two main config fields in it.
 These fields are used to configure which tenants are used within Helix.

 .. code-block:: none

     "tenants": {
-      "broker": "ugcAnalytics",
+      "broker": "brokerTenant",
-      "server": "ugcAnalytics"
+      "server": "serverTenant"
     },

 Routing Section